Kolhax/kolhax/Readme.md

 ## 📚 I'm currently learning

 - Advanced Python programming techniques
-- Full stack development with MERN stack
+- Web development
+- Currently studying for my professional diploma in cybersecurity and networking

 ## 📫 How to reach me: